sammytrace/Risk-Adjusted-Technical-Pricing-Framework-for-Auto-Insurance/README.md

 # Risk-Adjusted-Technical-Pricing-Framework-for-Auto-Insurance
 This project simulates a real-world Pricing Adequacy Review for personal auto insurance portfolio.
+The objective is to determine whether current premiums sufficiently cover the expected cost of claims, and to design a data-driven pricing strategy informed by risk segmentation.